DrPlantabyte/MCDP-DS/README.md

 Each event happens *once* per player (even if the trigger happens multiple times), centered on the player who triggered the event.
 Many events have a hidden count-down timer so that it the event happens some time after the trigger.
 This way, it isn't obvious what the triggering event was.

 ### Glimpse of the Ender Dragon
-Not yet implemented.
-* *Trigger:* Player time in game reaches a half-day
+* *Trigger:* Near the end of the player's first Minecraft day
-* *Event:* A short-live thunderstorm occurs, then the Ender Dragon appears above the player, shoots a fireball at them, then disappears in a shower of monsters riding ender pearls
+* *Event:* A short-live thunderstorm occurs, during which the Ender Dragon appears above the player, shoots a fireball at them, then disappears in a shower of monsters riding ender pearls

 ### Nether Portal Attack #1
 Not yet implemented.